john-itcsolutions/cheirrs/README.md

 <img src="./kubernetesinstallation-08-11-2021-2.png">

 The schema above are labeled G(n,m) for the internetworked, multiple member class dApps.
-In reality there are only n schema with the member classes (m) being a data field in every table within the nth schema.
-In this way we can keep all transactions internal to a network on the same schema.
-The nth network is on the nth schema.
-The single member class, non-internetworked dApps (F(i)) are likewise constituted of all members of a network or dApp subscribers' group, on their own schema.
-Although this is the case with the set F(i), within a single network ie schema ie dApp, we will be able to use the field for a member's id to distinguish between members' different dApp requirements and proliferate different (custom) tables and processes within a single network/dApp/schema.
+In reality there is one schema/member-class (m-c: see https://itotchaincloud.com.au/the-general, across all business subnets.
+The single member class, non-internetworked dApps (F(i)) are likewise constituted of all members of a network or dApp subscribers' group, on their own single-member-class schema.
+Although this is the case with the set F(i), within a single network ie schema ie dApp (in the F(i) case), we will be able to use the field for a member's id to distinguish between members' different dApp requirements and proliferate different (custom) tables and processes within a single network/dApp/schema.
 While the same is ideally the case for the G(n,m) set, such individual member Tables and dApps being theoretically possible, the design and coding would be expensive.

 # BlockBases or DataChains